 Does Descanso Gardens have free days?

-In this article, we’ll take a look at the 10 best things to do at Descanso Gardens.
-So if you’re thinking of visiting, be sure to read on!
+In this article, we’ll look at the 10 best things to do at Descanso Gardens.
+So if you’re thinking of visiting, be sure to read on.

 Things to Do in Descanso Gardens